MGorin84/MariaGorin_T1A3/README.md

 I used w3 validator to validate HTML code and made corrections of errors followed by the results it gave me.
 I repeated the validation process following the correction of errors and it came up with no further errors or warnings.

+#### Components

+- Navigation bar on top is made in fixed position so it is always visible and clear.

+- Links on home page are animated and made look like buttons.

+- Portfolio page is written using css-grid.

+- Blog posts are equipped with a scrollbar.

+- Contact me form is linked to my e-mail using formspree

 #### Version control

 GitHub repository was used for source control.
 I created 2 branches in the process to experiment with different designs but got back to the original idea.